(Item 211)

 The Mechanism: This isn’t just a standard 3-reel slot.
 It is a Musical Fortune Teller.
 When you drop a coin and crank the handle, a central wheel spins, a music box inside plays a tune, and the machine eventually delivers either a printed fortune or a payout token.

 Original Payout Tokens (#150): Finding an antique slot with its original branded tokens is extremely rare.
-These were used to bypass gambling laws; the machine paid in “trade tokens” (good for a cigar or a drink at the bar) rather than cash, which allowed it to be legally placed in establishments like Milo’s Billiard Parlor.
+These were used to bypass gambling laws; the machine paid in “trade tokens” (good for a cigar or a drink at the bar) rather than cash, which allowed it to be legally placed in establishments.

 The Restoration Detail: The fact that the “lower payout card window” has been fitted with correct period glass is a major plus.
 In the world of high-end coin-op, “new” glass is a value-killer.
 Using authentic, wavy, or “old” glass preserves the machine’s potential.